BestTimesToVisit.com Logo

 MetroLink Light Rail

-St. Louis's MetroLink is a light rail system connecting Lambert International Airport (STL) to downtown, the Delmar Loop, and suburban areas like Shiloh-Scott AFB.
-It's a great option for avoiding traffic and parking hassles, especially for airport arrivals and departures or reaching downtown attractions.
+St. Louis's MetroLink is a reliable light rail system connecting Lambert International Airport (STL) to downtown, the Delmar Loop, and various suburbs.
+It's an excellent option for avoiding traffic and parking hassles, especially for reaching major attractions like the Gateway Arch and Busch Stadium.

 Cost:$2.50 per ride (one-way), $5.00 for a day pass.